uselesstechjunks/leetcode/docs/source/dsalgo.rst

 			* Modification:

 				- Use BFS or Dijkstra with states (x, y, remaining_breaks).
-				- Allow traversal through blocked cells by reducing the :math:`remaining_breaks`.
+				- Allow traversal through blocked cells by reducing the remaining_breaks.
 			* Applications: Robot navigation, pathfinding in games.

 	#.
 Shortest Path with Different Modes of Transport